The table below our top results for:

 The level of noise

 Although they are not the loudest vehicles in the world, e-bikes produce a certain level of noise that can scare off smaller prey.
 Your goal is to become as stealthy as possible and find the unit that produces the least level of noise possible.
+Being quiet on your bike is the key!

 Special features are all the small things that aren’t necessary but make life so much easier.
 In the context of electric hunting bikes, the usual suspects cover the likes of detailed LCD feedback, extensive speed settings, hydraulic shock damper, and other useful additions.